storydocker/storydocker/README.md

 ### StoryDocker directory structure

-After adding your app to the StoryDocker image

 ```
 📂 root
-    📂 packages
+    📂 package
         📂 storybook-setup
             (generic app with a storybook implementation)
+    📂 workspaces
-        📂 YOUR APPLICATION
+        📂 application
-            (your app directory with all your app's dependencies installed)
+            (contents of your app directory)
 ```

 ## Getting started

-The [StoryDocker examples repo](https://github.com/StoryDocker/StoryDocker-examples) has example setups for React 18, Vue3, and Lit.
+The [StoryDocker examples repo](https://github.com/storydocker/StoryDocker-examples) has example setups for React 18, Vue3, and Lit.

 ### Steps to get started in your repo